radiantearth/stac-spec/item-spec/item-spec.md

 #### Media Types

-The media type of an Item can be used by STAC browsers to better determine what to render and display to users searching and browsing the catalog.
+The media type of an Asset can be used by STAC browsers to better determine what to render and display to users searching and browsing the catalog.
 Media types are often referred to by the now-deprecated term "MIME types".

 [Registered](https://www.iana.org/assignments/media-types/media-types.xhtml) Media Types are